Charlie Seaman: Playing career

 Seaman began his career as a youth player at West Ham United.
 He was released in 2016 and joined AFC Bournemouth, playing initially in their under-18 team.
 He joined Weymouth in the Southern League on a youth loan in November 2017, scoring on his debut against Kings Langley.

 He signed his first professional contract with Bournemouth in 2018.
 In January 2019, he was loaned to Scottish Championship club Dundee United until the end of the 2018–19 season.
 He made his debut in a 1–0 defeat against Ayr United.

 Seaman was on trial with EFL League Two club Exeter City in July 2019, playing in a pre-season friendly against Taunton Town.
 In September 2019, Bournemouth loaned him to Eastleigh in the National League until the following January.
 After making 24 appearances for Eastleigh, he returned to Bournemouth having been ruled out for the next three months with a hamstring injury.
 Seaman went on loan again at the end of the January 2020 transfer window, joining Maidstone United in National League South until the end of the 2019–20 season.
 They were willing to sign him while he was still recovering from injury, as it was at no cost to the club.
 He made his Maidstone debut as a substitute against Eastbourne Borough on 14 March, just prior to football being suspended due to the coronavirus pandemic.

 Seaman was released by Bournemouth at the end of his contract in June 2020.
 On 1 October 2020, he joined League One club Doncaster Rovers on a one-year contract and was subsequently loaned out to Maidstone United.
-He returned to Doncaster for the remainder of the 2020-21 season as the regional National League season at Maidstone was cancelled.
+He returned to Doncaster for the remainder of the 2020–21 season as the regional National League season at Maidstone was cancelled.

+On 27 July 2023, Seaman joined National League side Hartlepool United on a season-long loan.
+On 5 January 2024, his loan spell was terminated by mutual consent after Seaman had made 16 appearances and scored twice for Hartlepool.
+On 19 January 2024, he signed for National League side Wealdstone until the end of the 2023–24 season.

+On 15 May 2024, Doncaster announced he would be released in the summer when his contract expired.

+On 4 June 2024, Seaman returned to Maidstone United on a permanent basis having had two previous loan spells with the club.

+In June 2025, Seaman joined recently relegated National League South side Ebbsfleet United.